 iii Standard of proof and quantification of damage

-Under Article 7 of the Decree, a final IAA finding of an infringement (i.e., a decision that is no longer subject to appeal in court) must be considered, in civil proceedings, as irrefutable evidence of the nature of the infringement and its actual, personal, temporal and territorial scope.16 This means that there is an absolute presumption that the antitrust misconduct – as described in the decision at stake – occurred.
+Under Article 7 of the Decree, a final IAA finding of an infringement (i.e., a decision that is no longer subject to appeal in court) must be considered, in civil proceedings, as irrefutable evidence of the nature of the infringement and its actual, personal, temporal and territorial scope.30 This means that there is an absolute presumption that the antitrust conduct (as determined in the decision at issue) occurred.

 Moreover, Article 14(2) of the Decree introduces a rebuttable presumption that cartel infringements cause harm.
-This implies that in follow-on actions concerning cartels, the claimant's burden of proof is essentially limited to quantifying the damages suffered and the causal nexus.
+This implies that the claimant's burden of proof in follow-on actions concerning cartels is essentially limited to quantifying the damage suffered and the causal nexus.

 In relation to the quantification of the harm, the Decree confirms the general principle under Italian and EU law that any punitive damages must be excluded from the redress.
-It also provides the courts with the possibility to be assisted by the IAA.17
+It also provides the courts with the option to be assisted by the IAA.31

-Finally, the relevance of any possible passing-on of the relevant overcharge is regulated by Articles 10 to 13 of the Decree.
-More specifically, Article 12 provides a rebuttable presumption concerning the passing on of the overcharge to indirect purchasers (passing on offence), thereby entitling them to sue for damages their indirect sellers in case such indirect purchasers are able to prove the following: (1) the indirect defendant committed an antitrust infringement; (2) such infringement resulted in an overcharge for the direct purchaser; and (3) the indirect purchaser has purchased the goods or services that were the object of the infringement.
-On the other hand, the defendant has to prove (without the benefit of any presumption) that the counterparty/plaintiff passed on the whole or part of any possible overcharge resulting from the antitrust infringement (the passing on defence).
+Finally, any possible passing on of the relevant overcharge is regulated by Articles 10 to 13 of the Decree.
+More specifically, Article 12 provides a rebuttable presumption concerning the passing on of overcharges to indirect purchasers (the passing-on offence), thereby entitling them to sue the indirect sellers for damages where the purchasers are able to prove the following: (1) the indirect defendant committed an antitrust infringement; (2) the infringement resulted in an overcharge for the direct purchaser; and (3) the indirect purchaser purchased the goods or services that were the object of the infringement.
+Conversely, the defendant has to prove (without the benefit of any presumption) that the counterparty or plaintiff passed on the whole or part of any possible overcharge resulting from the antitrust infringement (the passing-on defence).

 iv Access to evidence and protection of confidentiality